raokrutarth/rss-to-email/README.md

 ## Development

-Secton covers items and resources used during development.
+Section covers items and resources used during development.

 ### Ideas